1,000+ Opportunities

 Applications will open in 2027.
 Jerome Hill Artist Fellowship Film Production & Mentorship Seeding, Field-building, Ecosystem Development Jerome Hill Artist Fellows Arts Organization Grantees

-Based on current listing details, eligibility includes: Early career filmmakers in Minnesota and New York City.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Early career filmmakers in Minnesota and New York City.
+Confirm the full requirements in the official notice before applying.

 Jerome Early-Career Project Grants is a grant from Forecast Public Art, funded by the Jerome Foundation, that funds the creation of new public art projects by early-career artists based in Minnesota.
 Two grants of $8,000 each are awarded annually to support temporary or permanent public artworks anywhere in Minnesota.
 Projects may be supported by public or nonprofit agencies but private commissions are not eligible, and a secured project site is required at the time of application.
 The program places special emphasis on supporting BIPOC and Native artists, LGBTQIA+ artists, women artists, immigrant artists, rural artists, and artists with disabilities.
 Eligible applicants are Minnesota-based individual artists with 2–10 years of generative experience.
 The application deadline was October 15, 2025.